League of Women Voters of California: Goals

 The League of Women Voters of California sees an opportunity to change the future by making sure the next generation's voices are heard.
 Not only is educating people on how to vote is important but also providing insights and factual information about important topics is also just as essential as well.
 An important part of this organization is also not promoting any specific candidate or political party, but rather approaching these issues as human issues, not just liberal and conservative issues.
 Doing so contributes to the overall goal diminishing the boundaries between different groups of women.
 Yet they do provide ballot recommendations with non-biased details of the impacts of certain acts and bills, because their goal is to have more people vote from younger generations.
-Other priorities of the organization are redistricting, elections, referendum and initiative process, voting rights, educating minority communities, making voting accessible for all,and campaigning for certain reforms.Other primary goals of the League of Women Voters in California include striving for a greener and better environment, defending women's reproductive rights, fair redistricting, improving government and access for affordable and quality healthcare for all Americans.
-Although the current main fight for these members is to preserve the right to an abortion for cis-women, genderfluid people, trans-men, etc. because of the recent overturn of Roe vs. Wade.
+Other priorities of the organization are redistricting, elections, referendum and initiative process, voting rights, educating minority communities, making voting accessible for all, and campaigning for certain reforms.
+Other primary goals of the League of Women Voters in California include striving for a greener and better environment, defending women's reproductive rights, fair redistricting, improving government and access for affordable and quality healthcare for all Americans.
+Currently the main fight for these members is to preserve the right to an abortion for cis-women, genderfluid people, trans-men, etc. because of the recent overturn of Roe vs. Wade.

 Future

-In the future the League of Women Voters in California strives to act with integrity, trust and professionalism.
-They want to create a workspace that meets the needs of and serves the community, members and public.
-Their organization wants to welcome all genders, races, ethnicities no matter the color of their skins or sexual orientation.
-They also seek to address and acknowledge the original movement and honor the principles that were set in stone.
+In the future the League of Women Voters in California strives to act with integrity, trust, and professionalism.
+They want to create a workspace that meets the needs of and serves the community, members, and public.
+Their organization wants to welcome all genders, races, ethnicities no matter their race, ethnicity, or sexual orientation.
+They also seek to address and acknowledge the original movement and honor the founding principles.
 They hope to include people of all backgrounds to create a diverse community that represents their goal.
 They will continue to fight for the women's right of abortion, gun control, environmental and racial justice, and political and criminal justice reform.